Travelling to Siquijor and wondering where to stay in Siquijor Island?

 Aquamare Beach Camp Resort

-Facing the beautiful strip of Sandugan Beach in Larena, spend your nights sleeping in a tented dome (actually, ‘igloo’ is perhaps a more apt description!).
+Aquamare Beach Camp Resort is more than just a place to stay.
+Facing the beautiful strip of Sandugan Beach in Larena, you’ll spend your nights sleeping in a tented dome.
 In the morning, pull back your curtains to reveal stunning beach views.
-Clean, bright and kinda cool, the domes are a modern take on camping on the beach!
+Clean and bright, these domes are remote and a modern take on camping on the beach!

-To top things off, the resort has a 24-hour front desk, luggage storage space, and offers free wifi and free private parking.
-There’s a stunning pool too, naturally with full beach views.
+The sunsets are spellbinding, and there’s a decked area with sun umbrellas and beanbags to enjoy the view and night sky.
+The resort also has a 24-hour front desk, luggage storage space, and offers free WiFi and private parking.
+There’s a stunning pool too with full beach views, and a buffet restaurant with great food.

 Click here for the latest prices.